-- Analyze and compare hydrology with and without the Project using the following data and approaches (e.g., Richter et al. 1996): - Monthly flow exceedance plots / tables for the POR. - Time-series plots for the POR. - January to December (annual) plots / tables showing mean daily and 95%, 90%, 75%, 50% (median), 25%, 10%, and 5% exceedance flows.
+- Analyze and compare hydrology using the following data and approaches (e.g., Richter et al. 1996): - Monthly flow exceedance plots / tables for the POR.

-- Tables and summary analysis showing differences in the following: - Monthly timing and magnitude of mean and median flow conditions (e.g., high and low flows). - Magnitude, duration, and timing of annual high flow and low flow conditions (1-day, 3-day, 7-day, monthly, etc.), including the presence of pulse flow events. - Rate, timing, and frequency of hydrograph changes (e.g., rate and timing of the declining limb of the spring high flow hydrograph).
+- Time-series plots for the POR. - January to December (annual) plots / tables showing mean daily and 95%, 90%, 75%, 50% (median), 25%, 10%, and 5% exceedance flows. - Tables and summary analysis showing differences in the following: - Monthly timing and magnitude of mean and median flow conditions (e.g., high and low flows). - Magnitude, duration, and timing of annual high flow and low flow conditions (1-day, 3-day, 7-day, monthly, etc.), including the presence of pulse flow events. - Rate, timing, and frequency of hydrograph changes (e.g., rate and timing of the declining limb of the spring high flow hydrograph).
 Use the gage data that is available electronically to characterize flow changes on a sub-daily basis (depending on data availability).

-- The study methods and results will be documented in an AQ 1 Hydrology Technical Study Report Technical Study Memo (TSRTSM).
-The TSRTSM will include summary tables and maps, as appropriate.
-Stakeholder review and comment period for the TSRTSM is identified below in the schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).
+- The study methods and results will be documented in an AQ 1 Hydrology Technical Study Memo (TSM).
+The TSM will include summary tables and maps, as appropriate.
+Stakeholder review and comment period for the TSM is identified below in the schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).